uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 4A.
 Type of Play

-Definition: How players relate socially to each other and the platform edition in the gameplay footage
+Definition: How players relate socially to each other and the game in the gameplay footage

 <details>
 <summary><i>controlled vocabulary</i> [R][+]</summary>